MarshalX/cv/CV_Ilya_Siamionau.md

 </div>

 <ul>
-  <li>Developed backend part of new project on full Firebase stack (Firebase Cloud Function, Firestore, Firebase Storage).</li>
+  <li>Developed backend part of new project in full Firebase stack (Firebase Cloud Function, Firestore, Firebase Storage).
+The project is aggregator of statistics of played games in Sudoku with giving achievements, making score histograms of all players, leaderboards.</li>
-  <li>Designed database architecture for making fast aggregate calculations (because database doesn't support ones).</li>
+  <li>Designed database architecture for making fast aggregate calculations.</li>
   <li>Used in development InversifyJS as implementation of IoC paradigm.
 Also used tools for automatic generation Swagger specification from code of data models, controllers and routes with comment and examples of values.</li>
-  <li>Developed tools for client team, for example, to upload static resources from Git repository to Firebase Storage with support of Git LFS via self-written implementation.
-The uploading status displayed in special Slack channel.</li>
+  <li>Developed client-team oriented tools: Bitbucket to Firebase Storage exporter, small bots in Slack.</li>
   <li>Conducted research about count of solution of Sudoku with modified game rules.
 Also designed game score calculation.</li>
 </ul>